enthought/pyql/docs/source/cython_wrapper.rst

 pointer!

-Every time a shared_ptr reference is received, never assigns the target pointer to a local pointer variables as it might deallocated.
+Every time a shared_ptr reference is received, never assigns the target pointer to a local pointer variables as it might be deallocated.
 Always use the copy constructor of the shared_ptr to get a local copy of it, stack allocated (there is no need to use new)